ianbishop/userevents.github.io/4.2/REST.md

 ## Patterns

-A pattern describes a series of events that make up a customer's journey as they interact with your company across channels.
-As a user of CxEngage, you write patterns that match journeys which are important to your organization.
+A pattern allows you to detect events that make up a customer's journey and interact with them across many channels.

 #### Attributes